 New book!
 New book!
 New book!
 (Ok, there have been a FEW others since Greedy Queen but hey).

 If you are keen to hear me speak, have a book signed and personalised, and fancy a jolly evening out, I am doing a tour.
-Dates marked ** are hardcore theatre gigs, i.e. with an interval and everything – expect a greatly expanded talk, with recipes and oodles of time for lovely audience questions.
+Dates marked ** are hardcore theatre gigs, which might even have an interval and everything – expect a greatly expanded talk, with recipes and oodles of time for lovely audience questions.
 Others are book festivals and such like, where you can expect around 40-45mn of a sort of ‘Georgina-lite’.
 But every event varies, be warned.

 This is a work in progress, so do check back, or keep an eye on the speaking pages of my website for up and coming dates.